Space-Efficient Interior Point Method, with applications to Linear Programming and Maximum Weight Bipartite Matching: Technical overview

 \subsection{Discussions}

-We note that going from $\sqrt{m}$ passes to $\sqrt{n}$ passes requires solving fundamental problems in optimization, (e.g., implementing the Lewis weights sampling in space-limited models).
-Given that we already knew that reachability \cite{jls19} and single source shortest path \cite{fkm+09,cfht20} can be both solved in $n^{1/2 + o(1)}$ passes in semi-streaming, we believe that it is an interesting open problem to improve the number of passes from $\sqrt{m}$ to $\sqrt{n}$.
+For matching, improving $\sqrt{m}$ passes to $\sqrt{n}$ passes will require us to compute fundamental quantities such as leverage scores and Lewis weights by solving $\wt O(1)$ SDD systems.
+As reachability~\cite{jls19} and single source shortest path~\cite{fkm+09,cfht20} can be solved in $n^{1/2+o(1)}$ passes in the semi-streaming model, we believe it is an important open problem to close the gap between bipartite matching and these problems.